0xwaya/space-warp/README.md

-# FVM Hardhat Kit to build on Filecoin Ethereum Virtual Machine - HyperSapce testnet hackathon
+# FVM Hardhat Kit to build on Filecoin Virtual Machine
+# HyperSpace testnet hackathon by ETHGLobal

 ## Cloning the Repo